 Classroom of the Elite’s tenth episode continued this arc’s very solid run, easily establishing this as the most consistent arc of the show so far.
 It’s a little unfortunate that the show’s ending right around the same time it becomes consistently watchable, but I suppose that’s just another of the odd quirks of watching not-so-great anime.
 Regardless, I’m happy things are going well, and hope Classroom can hold it together through the end.

-You can check out my episode review over at ANN, or my notes below.
+You can check out my full review over at ANN, or my notes below.

-You can check out my full review over at ANN, or my episode two notes below.
+You can check out my full review over at ANN, or my episode notes below.

 Let’s strap in for the week in review!
 We’re nearing the end of the season now, but it doesn’t really feel like it, at least from my perspective.
 With My Hero Academia simply ending a fairly minor arc and Tsuredure Children sticking largely to self-contained skits, Made in Abyss is the only show providing me with all that much closure – and even there, this week’s episode felt more like the introduction to a new stage in Riko’s adventure than anything truly final.
 But climactic or not, this week’s Abyss was a stunner in all regards, the dramatic payoff to all these weeks of knowing fandom titters.
 So let’s start right there, and then ramble our way through this week’s choicest offerings!

 Tsuredure Children returned to its usual upbeat wheelhouse this week, offering another endearing sampling of romantic foibles.
 The show has been remarkably consistent all throughout its run, and I’ve heard there’s even more material, so I hope we somehow get a season two.
 The world needs more Tsuredure Children.